Azure/Mission-Critical-Connected/docs/reference-implementation/Getting-Started.md

    > **Note!** If requested, grant the Azure Pipelines app permissions to access your GitHub repository.

-1) Select "Existing Azure Pipelines YAML file" in the "Configure your pipeline" dialog
+1) Select "Existing Azure Pipelines YAML file" in the "Configure your pipeline" dialog and click "Continue"

    > **Note!** In the "Select an existing YAML file" dialog, select the YAML file you want to import.
 For the e2e pipeline this is `/.ado/pipelines/azure-release-e2e.yaml`.